Newton's Third Law of Motion

-Newton’s Third Law of Motion states that there is always reaction for every action in opposite direction and of equal magnitude.
+Newton’s Third Law of Motion states that there is an equal and opposite reaction to every action.

-Explanation: Whenever a force is applied over a body, that body also applies same force of equal magnitude and in opposite direction.
+Explanation: Whenever a force is applied on a body, that body also applies the same force and in opposite direction.
 The force with which you hit a wall, the wall hits you with the same force.

-Walking of a person: A person is able to walk because of the Newton’s Third Law of Motion is at play when a person walks.
-During walking, a person pushes the ground in backward direction and in the reaction the ground also pushes the person with equal magnitude of force but in opposite direction.
+- Walking of a person: Newton’s Third Law of Motion is at play when a person walks.
+During walking, a person pushes the ground in backward direction.
+In the reaction to that, the ground pushes the person with equal magnitude of force but in opposite direction.
 This enables him to move in forward direction against the push.

 In other words, the sum of momenta of two objects before collision and sum of momenta of two objects after collision are equal.